rweather/cat-technical-information/README.md

 I had to memorise the entire 6502 instruction set and decode the hexadecimal by hand.

-My hand-written notes are incomplete but I do have a huge chunk of the original BASIC ROM's in my notes.
+My hand-written notes are incomplete but I do have a large chunk of the original BASIC ROM's in my notes.
 However, without the original ROM's and a working Cat, there just isn't enough information to reproduce BASIC and other parts of the system.